During my late 20’s and early 30’s I developed what many would call an “insane” habit…

 Waking up late was making me anxious because I’m a natural morning person.
 I like to get things done before most people start their day.
-That meant I needed to get up earlier, and so I started to change little by little.
+And that meant I needed to get up earlier, and so I started to change little by little.

 The next morning the alarm was set for 7:30 a.m.
 Two days later, I moved it back to 7:25 a.m.
 The next Monday it was 7:20 a.m., and within a few weeks of these easy transitions, I was comfortably waking up at 6 a.m.

-Today I get up earlier, but I eased myself into these new habits.
-Now it’s almost impossible for my body clock to allow me to sleep past 6 a.m.
+Today I get up before 4 a.m., but I eased myself into the habit and it’s almost impossible for me to sleep any later than 4:30 a.m.

-You can’t get to sleep before 10 p.m. or take a 90-minute nap in the middle of your day.
+- You can’t consistently get to sleep before 10 p.m. or take a 90-minute nap in the middle of your day.

 Ignore the dogma.

 Go downstairs and sit at your kitchen table, armed only with pen and paper.
-Identify your number one priority in life.
-It could be the number one problem causing you stress, or it could be your greatest opportunity.
-Spend these fifteen magical minutes focused on identifying ways to solve the problem or take advantage of the opportunity.
+Identify your number one priority in life, whether it’s your greatest stress or opportunity and spend these fifteen magical minutes focused on identifying ways to solve the problem or take advantage of the opportunity.

 For example, if you are in $5,000 worth of credit card debt, and that is causing you significant stress, spend the fifteen minutes thinking of ways to cut your expenses and increase your income, and researching how to transfer your debt to a lower interest credit card.

 If you do this six days a week, you’ll fix your problems, take advantage of the opportunities in your life, and become much more successful — all without cursing the clock each morning or downing 500 mg of caffeine just to function like a normal human.

 It’s easy to put time on your side, rather than letting it be an enemy in the battle for your day.